 - Fold down metal side shelves

-- Removable bottom vent section allows easy ash removal
+- Removable bottom vent section/ash pan allows easy ash removal

 - Available in a variety of colors

-Grills, cart, and side tables bring this grill up to nearly 90 pounds in total weight.
-A comparably sized ceramic unit weights more than 200 pounds typically.
-Since the Akorn is metal and less fragile, it also doesn’t need all the packing materials so a smaller box to ship, which is a good thing since this grill is coming from the other side of the planet.
-But the big feature here, actually the only noteworthy feature, is that the Akorn can be had for around $300USD, or a third the price of a similar sized ceramic grill.
+Grills, carts, and side tables bring this grill up to 97 pounds in total weight.
+A comparably sized ceramic unit weighs more than 200 pounds.
+Since the Akorn is metal and less fragile, it also doesn’t need all the packing materials, so a smaller box to ship is a good thing since this grill is coming from the other side of the planet.
+But the big feature here, actually the only noteworthy feature, is that the Akorn can be had for around $330USD, or a third the price of a similar-sized ceramic grill.

-Actually, there are a number of features to the Akorn that it’s metal shell allows for.
-The bottom drops away for easy clean out.
-The whole unit is mounted on a cart with wheels and since it isn’t that heavy, it is easy to move.
-The lid locks in place and all you really have to worry about is that the paint will come off and it will rust, because it will.
+Actually, there are a number of features to the Akorn that its metal shell allows for.
+The bottom drops away for easy clean-out.
+The whole unit is mounted on a cart with wheels, and since it is lightweight, it is easy to move.
+The lid locks in place, and all you really have to worry about is that the paint will come off because it might rust.

-ultimately, the argument for buying the Char-Griller Akorn comes down to price and value.
-It isn’t as good as the higher priced Kamado grills.
+Ultimately, the argument for buying the Char-Griller Akorn comes down to price and value.
+It lacks the quality of higher-priced Kamado grills.
 That is just a fact.
-It won’t last as long and it will probably give you trouble eventually.
+It won’t last as long, and it will probably give you trouble eventually.
 Don’t expect it to be great.
 It isn’t.
 It is, however, cheap in both senses of the word.
-At around $300USD it isn’t a serious investment.
-It will grill and it will smoke, but all in all, it is a tradeoff of quality and function over price.
+At around $330USD it isn’t a serious investment.
+It will grill at a high temperature and smoke low and slow.
+But all in all, it is a tradeoff of quality and function over price.